RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 I. Screener and Awareness Measurement via Phone.

-Awareness of Carrier
+Awareness of Company
 Awareness of specific product
-Screener (by product eligibility requirements for all respondents and confirming current product use for Control Group.
+Screener by product for eligibility requirements for all respondents and confirming current product use for Control product calibration.
-Current Product Carrier and Product (for share calculation in internal control logic)
+Current Product Company and Product (for share calculation in internal control logic)

 II.
 Mail the Concepts to be tested to respondents.